 In this case at least, loyalty does not pay.
-Most customers could save money simply by switching energy supplier.
+Most customers could save money simply by switching energy supplier or tariff.
 We suggest doing so every 12-18 months to get the best deal available.
 Of course, in addition to your tariff cost, you should also consider how much energy you’re using and see where you could potentially cut down.

 How much should my electric bill be?